jorge1497/insurance/index.md

 ![plot of chunk unnamed-chunk-2](assets/fig/unnamed-chunk-2.png)

 For towns with sufficient data, we can look at coverage by race / ethnicity.
+(The four towns below are the only towns with sufficient data for each of the race / ethnicity groups to meet the ACS data quality requirements.)

 ![plot of chunk unnamed-chunk-3](assets/fig/unnamed-chunk-3.png)

 Similarly, we can look at age groups by race for the region to identify subgroups with lower coverage rates.

 ![plot of chunk unnamed-chunk-4](assets/fig/unnamed-chunk-4.png)